macloo/python-adv-web-apps/docs/_build/html/_sources/scraping2.rst.txt

     for image in images:
         print( image.get('src') )

 As you see, there are various ways to do the same thing with BeautifulSoup.
 If you find it confusing, choose one way and stick with it.

+When in doubt, refer to the `BeautifulSoup documentation <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`_ — it’s all on one page, so search it with Command-F.